-- 5.2 Prior to the finalisation of the Regulation 14 version of the PTNP, the SEA team undertook an appraisal of earlier versions of PTNP policies.
+- 5.2 Prior to the finalisation of the submission version of the PTNP, the SEA team undertook an appraisal of earlier versions of PTNP policies.
 At that stage, the following recommendations were made to plan makers for further improving the sustainability performance of the PTNP. - 5.3 These recommendations included: - Encouraging initiatives which support retrofits to existing buildings wherever practicable (see Historic England's guidance for retrofitting historic buildings, accessible here).
-Could be included within Policy PT5 'Sustainable Design' alongside the range of measures which have already been included with regards to delivering energy efficiency through design, or within Policy HS1 'Housing Design' alongside the measures which are currently included. - With reference to the setting of designated and non-designated heritage assets (including views into and out of these features), development proposals could be encouraged to complete a proportionate heritage impact assessment at the planning application stage to help to understand the significance of the heritage features and the potential impacts of new development areas.
+Could be included within Policy PT5 'Sustainable Design' alongside the range of measures which have already been included with regards to delivering energy efficiency through design, or within Policy PT6 'Housing Design' alongside the measures which are currently included. - With reference to the setting of designated and non-designated heritage assets (including views into and out of these features), development proposals could be encouraged to complete a proportionate heritage impact assessment at the planning application stage to help to understand the significance of the heritage features and the potential impacts of new development areas.
 This will ensure that appropriate mitigation is provided to assuage any concerns by Historic England. - For any areas of land which have been identified for their archaeological importance, new development proposals could undertake archaeological evaluations prior to construction, with any findings appropriately reported and documented on the local historic environment record in line with best practice guidance. - Potential to include a statement within a relevant policy which encourages proposals to source construction materials locally and use recyclable materials wherever possible.
 Whilst this is difficult to enforce, it will demonstrate a positive and proactive response to the climate emergency by supporting proposals which seek to reduce embedded carbon and work towards delivering carbon neutrality through design.
-Perhaps bullet point E within Policy EN8 could be enhanced in this regard.